dklopstein/waste-sorting-classifier/README.md

    We are also thinking of applying a RandomizedSearchCV to optimize our initial model because it obtained reasonably high accuracy but was overfitted.

 9. What is the conclusion of your 1st model?
 What can be done to possibly improve it?
-   * Conclusion: The model achieved an accuracy of 84.27% on the test set, indicating that it performs reasonably well in classifying trash images into recyclable, compost, and landfill categories.
-However, the model also showed signs of overfitting, with a nearly perfect training accuracy of 99.95%.
+   * Conclusion: The model achieved an accuracy of 83.16% on the test set, indicating that it performs reasonably well in classifying trash images into recyclable, compost, and landfill categories.
+However, the model also showed signs of overfitting, with a nearly perfect training accuracy.
 This suggests that while the model is effective, there can be improvements made.
    * Improvements:
         * Apply additional hyperparameter tuning using techniques like Randomized Search and regularization techniques to improve generalization to unseen data.
         * Extract additional meaningful features, such as texture or shape descriptors, to provide more meaningful inputs to the model.